 To improve your internal communication system, begin by identifying what's not working so well.

-Take feedback from your people across levels and departments about the communication bottlenecks that they face.
+Take feedback from your people from different levels and departments about the communication bottlenecks that they face.
 In addition, ask them indirect questions about their work that indicate how streamlined communication channels are.

 For example, ask questions like: